Mohamed-Anwar0412/Banker-s-Algorithm/README.md

 # Installation
 To use this program, you will need to have Visual Studio installed on your computer.
 Once you have [Visual Studio](https://visualstudio.microsoft.com/) installed, you can download or clone the repository from GitHub. <br /><br />
 **Open the solution file Banker's Algorithm.sln in Visual Studio and build the project.**
+# Usage
+When you run the program, you will see:
+-a GUI that allows you to specify the number of processes and resources